-Project WET Workshop: Napa County teachers can gain access to award-winning classroom activities and earn a stipend or CEUs by participating in Project WET for the Napa Valley, six hours of hands-on, action-packed training.
-The first workshop was held in January 2013.
-Stay tuned for future offerings.
+Project WET Workshop: Napa County teachers can gain access to award-winning classroom activities and earn a $75 stipend or 0.5 CEU by participating in Project WET for the Napa Valley, six hours of hands-on, action-packed training.
+Stay tuned for our next local offering.
 Project WET (Water Education for Teachers) promotes awareness, appreciation, knowledge, and stewardship of water resources through the dissemination of classroom-ready teaching aids.
-Interdisciplinary activities for grades K-12 are designed to enhance existing curriculum and are aligned to state content standards.
+Interdisciplinary activities for grades K-12 are designed to enhance existing curriculum and are aligned to Common Core State Standards.

 Classroom Presentation: 40-60 minute interactive presentation on fresh water supply issues affecting California and Napa.
 Emphasis is on water conservation methods.
 Includes brainstorming contest on ways to save water in the home and conservation-related giveaways for students.
 Grades K-12.

 The fourth edition of EECNC's Environmental Education Guide is available.
 The Guide describes an amazing array of field trips, guest speakers, and service projects available from more than 25 local agencies, non-profits, and businesses.
 A Content by Grade Level index helps teachers correlate program offerings with curriculum standards.
 City of Napa Water Division offerings are listed on pages 20-21 of the Guide.